 The Unaudited Pro Forma Condensed Combined Financial Statements were prepared using the acquisition method of accounting with UAL considered the acquirer of Continental.
 Accordingly, consideration given by UAL to complete the merger with Continental will be allocated to assets and liabilities of Continental based upon their estimated fair values as of the date of completion of the merger.
 As of the date of this joint proxy statement/ prospectus, UAL has not completed the detailed valuation studies necessary to arrive at the required estimates of the fair value of the Continental assets to be acquired and the liabilities to be assumed and the related allocations of purchase price, nor has it identified all adjustments necessary to conform Continental's accounting policies to UAL's accounting policies.
-A final determination of the fair value of Continental's assets and liabilities will be based on the actual net tangible and intangible assets and liabilities of Continental that exist as of the date of complete the merger will be determined based on the trading price of UAL's common stock at the time of the completion of the merger.
+A final determination of the fair value of Continental's assets and liabilities will be based on the actual net tangible and intangible assets and liabilities of Continental that exist as of the date of completion of the merger and, therefore, cannot be made prior to the completion of the transaction.
+Additionally, the value of the consideration to be given by UAL to complete the merger will be determined based on the trading price of UAL's common stock at the time of the completion of the merger.
 Accordingly, the pro forma purchase price adjustments are preliminary and are subject to further adjustments as additional information becomes available and as additional analyses are performed.
 The preliminary pro forma purchase price adjustments have been made solely for the purpose of providing the Unaudited Pro Forma Condensed Combined Financial Statements presented below.
 UAL estimated the fair value of Continental's management, preliminary valuation studies, due diligence and information presented in public filings.
 Until the merger is completed, both companies are limited in their ability to share information.
 Upon completion of the merger, final valuations will be performed.
-Increases or decreases in the fair value of relevant balance sheet amounts will result in adjustments to the balance sheet and/or statements of operations.
-There can be no assurance that such finalization w
+Increases or decreases in the fair valu